Creative Writing BA (Hons) module details

 This module introduces you the concepts and debates that underpin both the practice and the academic discipline of public relations.
 You will learn about the different strands of public relations, the industry structures and the tools used by practitioners to engage with their audiences.
 You will develop an understanding of mediated communications and the relationship between practitioners and journalists.
 The ability to practically utilise new media and technology as part of strategic communications will also form a key strand of the modules learning and teaching strategy.

-Individual PR campaign plan, 60%: You will produce a 2000 word online PR campaign plan from scratch targeting the UK audience.
+Individual PR campaign plan, 60%: You will produce an online PR campaign plan from scratch targeting the UK audience.
 Your plan will be driven by global research and you will produce practical materials for the campaign which could be logo designs, posters, leaflets, press releases, blogs, websites, digital content, and any innovations with a rationale.

-Group presentation and reflective report, 40%: You will deliver a 10 minute presentation as a group and write a 500 word reflective report.
+Group presentation and reflective report, 40%: You will deliver a 10 minute presentation as a group and write a reflective report.

 Block 4: Personal Projects